Twenty Thoughts to Remember If You Love Someone With Multiple Sclerosis (MS)

 17. Remind me to exercise every day.
 My memory is a bit shabby.

-18. Help me schedule eating healthful.
+18. Help me schedule eating healthful food.

-19. Together our relationships are important.
+19. Together our relationship is important.

 20. Love me as I love you.

 These twenty reasons to love someone who has MS are only a sample.
 There are many more.
 There is an opportunity for you to add yours at the end of this article.

 Loving anyone is difficult as well as wonderful.
 When MS is involved, the difficult can be overwhelming.
 There are various reasons to love someone.
 Adding MS to the relationship causes unbearable strains for some.